adityapatwardhan1/paint-app/README.md

 # paint-app
-A painting app made using PyGame.
+A painting app made using Pygame.